-Our board of directors, upon the recommendation of the special committee, has unanimously approved the merger agreement and each of the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal.
-Our board of directors has determined, based upon the recommendations of the special committee, that the distribution and related transactions, including the reclassification, are advisable, fair to and in the best interests of CXP and its unaffiliated and affiliated stockholders.
-Our board of directors has also determined, based upon the recommendations of the governance proposals, the authorized capital increase proposal, the name change proposal and the stockholders' rights plan proposal are advisable and in the best interests of CXP and our stockholders.
+Our board of directors has unanimously approved the merger agreement and each of the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal.
+Our board of directors has determined, based upon the recommendation of the special committee, that the distribution and related transactions, including the reclassification, are advisable, fair to and in the best interests of CXP and its unaffiliated and affiliated stockholders.
+Our board of directors has also determined, based upon the recommendation of the special committee, that each of the governance proposals, the authorized capital increase proposal, the name change proposal and the stockholders' rights plan proposal are advisable and in the best interests of CXP and our stockholders.
 Our board of directors recommends that you vote "For" the adoption of the merger agreement and each of the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal.
-See "Proposal One: The Reclassification and Related Transactions - Recommendation of the CXP Board" and "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal - Recommendation of the CXP Board."
+See "Proposal One: The Reclassification and Related Transactions - Recommendation of the CXP Board" and "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal."

 Each outstanding share of our common stock is entitled to one vote on each proposal.
 Under Delaware corporate law, adoption of the merger agreement and approval of each of the governance proposals, the authorized capital increase proposal and the name change proposal require the affirmative vote of the holders of a majority of our common stock entitled to vote on such proposal.
 The approval of the stockholders' rights plan proposal is also being submitted for the affirmative vote of the holders of a majority of our common stock entitled to vote on such proposal.
-The approval of the stockholders' rights plan proposal is also being submitted for the affirmative vote of the holders of a majority of our common stock entitled to vote on such proposal.
-In addition, the reclassification will occur only if the holders of a majority of the shares voting on the proposal.
-In addition, the reclassification proposal, other than Centex, vote to adopt the merger agreement.
+The approval of the incentive plan proposal requires the affirmative vote of the holders of a majority of the shares voting on the proposal.
+In addition, the reclassification will occur only if the holders of a majority of the shares of our common stock present in person or by proxy at the special meeting and voting on the reclassification proposal, other than Centex, vote to adopt the merger agreement.
 Throughout this proxy statement, when we refer to the approval of the reclassification proposal by our stockholders, we are referring to both the adoption of the merger agreement by the vote required under Delaware corporate law and the vote described in the previous sentence.
 See "Proposal One: The Reclassification and Related Transactions - Required Vote" and "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal - Required Vote."

 Centex has informed us that it will vote its shares of our common stock in favor of the reclassification proposal, each of the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal.
-Since Centex owns approximately 65% of our outstanding shares, the approval of each of the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal, the stockholders' rights plan proposal and the incentive plan proposal is assured.
+Since Centex owns approximately 65% of our outstanding shares, the approval of each of the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal is assured.
 See "Proposal One: The Reclassification and Related Transactions - Required Vote" and "Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine: Governance Proposals, Authorized Capital Increase Proposal, Name Change Proposal, Stockholders' Rights Plan Proposal and Incentive Plan Proposal - Required Vote."